Peanuts-83/angular_material/README.md

 Use HTML name: mat-button / mat-raised-button / etc...
 <br><br>

-MATERIAL is used to set all used material modules to imports/exports.
+shared/modules/material.module.ts is used to set all used material modules to imports/exports.
+You import it in app.module.ts.

 ```javascript
 import {NgModule} from '@angular/core';